Raclette

 The raclette cheese

-The french raclette cheese that defines this dish is a semi-hard, washed-rind cheese from the Alps, produced on both the French and Swiss sides of the border.
-French raclette comes primarily from Savoie and Franche-Comté.
-It has a pale yellow interior, a mild, slightly nutty flavour when cold, and a deeply savoury, intensely aromatic character once melted.
-The rind washes during ageing produce the characteristic smell that people either love immediately or come to love over time.
+The raclette cheese that defines this dish is a semi-hard washed-rind cheese from the Alps, produced on both the French and Swiss sides of the border.
+French raclette comes primarily from Savoie and Franche-Comté, and it has a pale yellow interior, a mild and slightly nutty flavour when cold, and a deeply savoury, intensely aromatic character once it melts.
+The rind washing during ageing is what produces that characteristic smell, which people either love immediately or come to love fairly quickly once they’ve tasted it hot!

 What makes raclette dinner special

-This recipe is vegetarian, which strips the dish back to its essentials: the cheese, the potatoes, and the pickles.
+This recipe is vegetarian, which strips the dish back to its essentials: the cheese, the potatoes, and the pickles plus side dishes.
 The potatoes need to be firm and well-cooked, small enough to eat whole or cut in half, and hot when they reach the table.
-The pickles, cornichons and small silver onions traditionally, provide the acidity that cuts through the richness of the melted cheese and makes it possible to eat considerably more than you planned to.
+The cornichons and pickled onions are there to provide the acidity that cuts through the richness of the melted cheese.
+That’s what makes it possible to eat considerably more than you planned to.

 That said, this dish’s traditional roots are firmly tied to charcuterie.
-If you want to add ham, smoked sausage, or smoked bacon, all of them pair well with the melted cheese and bring a smoky depth to the table.
-The vegetarian version is not a compromise.
-It is the purist approach.
+If you want to add charcuterie, smoked sausage or ham both work really well alongside the cheese and bring a smoky depth to the table.
+That is the official most traditional way.

 Share your feedback and spread the love!